pyeventsourcing/eventsourcing/docs/topics/notifications.rst

-(Please note, using the ``BigArray`` class with the Cassandra record manager requires quite a lot of thought to eliminate all sources of unreliability.
+(Please note, using the ``BigArray`` class with the Cassandra record manager requires quite a lot of thought to eliminate all sources of unreliability for followers.
 Since it isn't possible to have transactions across partitions, writing to the aggregate sequence and the application sequence will happen in different queries, which means events may be found in the application sequence that are not yet in the aggregate sequence, and followers will need to decide whether or not the event will appear in the aggregate sequence.
-Under these circumstances, it seems inevitable that the application sequence must be corrected downstream, adding downstream complexity.)
+Under these circumstances, it seems inevitable that the application sequence must be corrected downstream by followers, adding downstream complexity.)

 Notification logs